 Wine is known for its intricate flavors, complex aromas, and elaborate growing processes.
+Not to mention the many health benefits of wine.
 Discovering the type of grapes used, the growing climate, soil quality, and the tannins in wine are key factors when you learn about wine.

 But how do you make sense of all of these wine characteristics?
 By smelling wine, that is.
 Learning how to smell wine doesn’t just make you better at bar management, but it helps you understand wine pairing and how to become a sommelier.